 Makes 4 cups (1 L).

-- If using canned chickpeas, you’ll need 2 cans (14 oz/398 mL).
+- If using canned chickpeas, you’ll need 2 cans (each 14 oz/398 mL).
+Rinse and drain them.
 If starting with dried chickpeas, you’ll need about 8 oz (250 g), which are then soaked and cooked.
 Indians use a smaller type called gram or Bengal chickpeas.

 - The heat of this channa depends on the chilies.
 I serve hot sauce alongside so diners can customize.